• Contact

 Long description:

 Why does Johan Vilde testify about Sweden’s involvement in the transatlantic slave trade?
 Why do the young Stockholm sons, Stefan and Sacho, in Mystiska 2:an discuss class society and commercialism on their way back home from school?
 And why does the Phantom start a co-operative society in the jungle and act as a mouthpiece for Prime Minister Olof Palme?
-And in reverse: why is it almost impossible to imagine Spider-Man, Tintin, or Archie ruminating about trade union issues, gender equality on the labor market, or to take a stand against the apartheid regimes in Southern Africa?
+And in reverse: why is it almost impossible to imagine Spider-Man, Tintin, or Archie ruminating about trade union issues, gender equality on the labour market, or taking a stand against the apartheid regimes in Southern Africa?

 This topical and engaging volume in the Global Perspectives in Comics Studies series will be of interest to researchers and students of comics studies, literary studies, visual art studies, cultural studies, media studies, and sociology.
-It will also be useful reading for a wider academic audience interested in discourses around world politics, politics and media, politics and popular culture and comics traditions.
+It will also be useful reading for a wider academic audience interested in discourses around world politics, politics and media, politics and popular culture, and comics traditions.

 'Robert Aman’s eye-opening monograph New Left Comics documents a peculiar chapter of Sweden’s 1970s cultural history—best-selling left-wing comics series whose mass appeal was rooted in the country’s post-1968 ideological mainstreaming of social justice and Third-Worldism.'